Administration operating model

 - Use Platform admin > Organizations when the task is organisation-level setup or review.
 The page is available to platform administrators.

 - Use Participants > Users when the task is a person, invitation, identity, KYC, holdings, activity, or account-security review.
-User detail pages show the evidence and follow-up actions available for that participant.
+User detail pages show the evidence and next steps available for that participant.

 - Use Account > API keys when an integration needs account-scoped API credentials.
-Treat API keys as credentials for the current organization context, not as a replacement for user, provider, or webhook permissions.
-Before you wire a background job or external service, confirm the key, organization, and system scope in organization and system scope.
+API keys are scoped to the current organization context.
+They do not replace the user permission model, provider credentials, or webhook access.
+Before you wire a background job or external service, check the key scope and organization context in organization and system scope.

 - Use Organisation settings > Compliance & verification > Compliance providers when onboarding flows depend on a KYC, KYB, AML, or wallet-monitoring provider.
 Provider pages hold vendor credentials, webhook authentication settings, and provider monitoring views.

 - Use Organisation settings > Webhooks when an external system needs outbound event delivery.
 Webhook-management permission grants access to the webhook list and management entry point.
-Endpoint overview, deliveries, and settings pages require administrator or system-manager access because they expose operational delivery data.
+The endpoint overview, delivery history, and settings pages require administrator or system-manager access because they expose operational delivery data.

 - Use Account > Security when the task is account protection.
 The available cards depend on deployment configuration and the signing methods already enabled for the user.